babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 Run the DDL on your new Babelfish server to recreate your schema on Babelfish, either with sqlcmd or with SSMS.

-In the next step you can migrate the data from one server to the other.
+After that, you can migrate the data from one server to the other.

 ### Reconfiguring client applications